Interplay of space charge and intrabeam scattering in the LHC ion injector chain: Kinetic Kick

-Using the generalized $G_i$ and $F_i$ coefficients in the place of the diffusion and friction coefficients of the AM model, the IBS kick can be applied on the momenta of each particle of the distribution and for each plane $i=x,y,z$, using the following modified LE:
+To apply the IBS kick to the momenta of each particle $i$ in the distribution for each plane $u=x,y,z$ using the generalized $G_u$ and $F_u$ coefficients in place of the original diffusion and friction coefficients of the AM model (Eqs.~(\ref{eq:K1},~\ref{eq:D1})), a modified LE is proposed in the following form:

-where $\rho(z)$ is the normalized longitudinal line density, $\varsigma_{i}$ is a random number with Gaussian distribution and unity standard deviation, and $\sigma_{p_i}$ is the rms momentum of each plane.
+where $\varsigma_u$ is a random number following a normal distribution with zero mean and unit standard deviation, $\rho(z)=2\sigma_z\sqrt{\pi}\lambda(z)$, where $\lambda(z)$ stands for the normalized longitudinal line density at position $z$ within the bunch, and $\sigma_z$ is the bunch length.
+Last, $\sigma_{p_u}$ is the RMS momentum of plane $u$.
+For the transverse planes, the momenta $p_{x,y}$ have to be corrected in terms of the off-momentum position of each particle $i$, and the optics at the position of the kick, as

+After applying the kick, the transverse momenta have to be converted back to the physical reference system with their corresponding off-momentum position.

+The modified LE was inspired by the simple IBS kick that was first introduced to include the longitudinal line density~\cite{Blaskiewicz:2007, Blaskiewicz:2008} that was later used for IBS studies~\cite{Bruce:ibs_kick, zampetakis:clic}.